Research Horizons

 Modified procedure for the youngest patients

 “People hear about gene therapy, but they don’t really understand how it’s delivered.
 In this case, we are talking about surgery on top of giving a gene therapy,” Vadivelu says.
 “Accessing that location of the brain required changes to their surgical protocol, which we developed here.
-That’s why we were able to do the youngest patient when other centers could not.”
+That’s why we were able to treat the youngest patient.”

 The modifications included changing the apparatus used during the procedure, moving the location and size of the burr hole used to expose the brain, and adjusting the anesthesia protocol.
 Vadivelu presented details about these modifications in November at a medical conference in Brazil.